mm6/ethereum-lab2-hardhat/README.md

 need them here.
 (This requires a little research.)

-:checkered_flag:**To receive credit for Part C, submit your answers to the 16 questions above in a file named Lab2PartC.doc or Lab2PartC.pdf.
+:checkered_flag:**To receive credit for Part C, submit your answers to the 16 questions above in a file named Lab2PartC.pdf.
 Each answer will be clearly labelled with the question number (0 through 15).
 Each answer will be nicely formatted and easy to read.**

-:checkered_flag:**Place your three submission documents (Lab2PartA.doc or Lab2PartA.pdf and Lab2PartB.doc or Lab2PartB.pdf and Lab2PartC.doc or Lab2PartC.pdf) into a single directory and zip that directory.
+:checkered_flag:**Place your three submission documents (Lab2PartA.pdf and Lab2PartB.pdf and Lab2PartC.pdf) into a single directory and zip that directory.
 Name the zip file <your-andrew-id>Lab2.zip.
 Submit this single zip file to Canvas.**

 ## Grading rubric for the materials in the submission directory